SfC Home > Arithmetic >

 A decimal is a representation of a fraction in the base of 10.
 For example, the fraction 3/10 is written as a decimal as 0.3 and 27/100 is written as 0.27.

-Adding a decimal to a whole number results in a complex decimal such as 2 + 0.3 = 2.3.
+Adding a decimal to a whole number results in a complex decimal.
+For example:

-The advantage of decimals is that the arithmetic operations are all pretty straightforward.
+The advantage of decimals is that the arithmetic operations are more straightforward as compared with using fractions.

 Summary